zsparal/api-documentation/source/guides/webhooks.rst

       id=tr_d0b0E3EA3v

-It might seem a little cumbersome that we don't post the new status immediately, but :doc:`proper security </guides/security>` dictates this flow.
+It might seem a little cumbersome that we do not post the new status immediately, but :doc:`proper security </guides/security>` dictates this flow.
 Since the status is not transmitted in the webhook, fake calls to your webhook will never result in orders being processed without being actually paid.